isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     #include <some_library/common.h> // A file that is not locally relative, included from another library; use the <> form
     #include "foo.h"                 // A file locally relative to foo.cpp in the same project, use the "" form
     #include "foo_utils/utils.h"     // A file locally relative to foo.cpp in the same project, use the "" form
+    #include <component_b/bar.h>     // A file in the same project located via a search path, use the <> form

 ##### Note